gabriel-aplok/gabriel-aplok.github.io/post.md

 ---
 layout: default
-title: 'Thread: How to integrate login with API?'
+title: "Thread: How to integrate login with API?"
 ---

 <div class="container py-4">